MustafaKoceerr/MovieDiscovery/README.md

 </table>

 ### Demo Video
-You can find the demo video inside the `screenshots` folder:
+You can watch the demo video on YouTube:

 [📽️ movieDiscovery.mp4](https://youtube.com/shorts/XLMa92lg6FU)